exonum/exonum-doc/src/get-started/create-service.md

 };
 ```

-We also configure our node to listen for peer-to-peer connections on the
+We also configure our node to listen to peer-to-peer connections on port 2000
-port 2000 for all network interfaces.
-This port is used for interactions among
+for all network interfaces.
+This port is used for interactions among full nodes
-full nodes in the Exonum network.
+in the Exonum network.

 ```rust
 let peer_address = "0.0.0.0:2000".parse().unwrap();